 Drop-Off Points in Shanghai

-Here's an updated list of locations where you can drop-off your electronic items (Google Map link requires VPN):
+Here's a list of locations where you can drop-off your electronic items (Google Map link):

 E-Waste Further Reading